filipsPL/autowx2/README.md

 ```
 fm      - sample module to record FM radio to mp3 file
-iss     - module for capturing data from ISS.
-Currently voice channel (NOT TESTED)
+iss     - module for capturing voice data from ISS and others.
+Tested and works for ISS :tada:
 noaa    - module for capturing weather data from NOAA satellites (see below)
 ```